 Criminals are taking advantage of the complex and hurried nature of real estate, which makes these scams relatively easy to carry out and often effective.
 The number of vulnerable parties involved in the real estate closing process - attorneys, lenders, agents, title companies, sellers and buyers - also works to attackers’ advantage.

-Many wire transfer scams happen via a highly targeted phishing attack, in which criminals attempt to divert closing costs and down payment into a fraudulent account by confirming or suggesting last-minute changes to wiring instructions.
+Many wire transfer scams happen via a highly targeted phishing attack, which is initiated with the compromise of either a realtor or a title company's email account by malware sent via email.
+In these phishing scams, criminals attempt to divert closing costs and down payment into a fraudulent account by confirming or suggesting last-minute changes to wiring instructions.
 The real estate sector is ill-prepared to deal with this serious and ever-evolving email threat, and in general, companies in the real estate industry underestimate the importance of investing in a comprehensive and highly effective email security gateway solution.

 Earlier this year, a Foxconn executive and his wife lost $260,000 in a fraudulent wire transfer involved in the process of closing on a home.
 It wasn’t until after the transaction was complete that the victims learned that the emails were not actually coming from the title company, but instead someone who was impersonating their identity using a similar looking email address.
 In August, a woman lost $45,000 in a wire transfer scam while closing on a house in Forest Hill, Texas.
 Gracie Veronica (the victim) explains her devastation: “It was an enormous amount of money and I worked so hard for it.
 For someone to just come in a matter of seconds and take away something I’ve been saving up for years is truly devastating.”
 Unfortunately, the list of successful wire transfer scams and their heartbreaking consequences goes on.